kaanguru/JavaScript_Re-Beginners/01_meet_again/03_manuals.md

 ## Where to find information?

-JavaScript documentation of core language features (pure [ECMAScript](https://tc39.es/ecma262/), for the most part) but ...
+The documentation of core language features are in Ecma International's web site (pure [ECMAScript](https://tc39.es/ecma262/)) but it's hard to use as a reference.

 ::: tip
-Re-Beginners Method follows The [JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) to get more details on individual objects and language constructs.
+Re-Beginners Method follows The [JavaScript reference of mozilla developers Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) to get more details on individual objects and language constructs.

 You need to learn locations of headlines because you'll refer to these pages often.